PossibleLlama/worklog/docs/README.md

 You can specify further fields as you want to.

+- `--title "foo"` The title of the work done.
+This is a summary of the work.
 - `--description "bar"` A longer description of the work done.
 This gives the details of the work done.
 - `--author "Alice"` The name of the person doing the work.
 This